clay/clay-kiln/behaviors/README.md

     _display: inline
 ```

+When Kiln generates a form for a group, the `_display` (and `_placeholder`) properties of the individual fields are ignored.
+This means that you don't have to specify those properties in your fields if they're only used in groups (rather than referenced directly).

 If you add a `_placeholder` to a group, you _must_ either make it permanent (with `permanent: true`) _or_ specify a field it should check (with `ifEmpty: fieldName`).
 It will display the placeholder when that field is empty.

 ```yaml